bufbuild/protovalidate-python/.github/CONTRIBUTING.md

 ## Language Support Requirements

-We aim for `protovalidate` to support multiple languages, including but not limited to Go, Java, Python, C++, and Typescript.
+We aim for `protovalidate-python` to support multiple languages, including but not limited to Go, Java, Python, C++, and Typescript.
 Here are the requirements for adding a new language: